vuese/vuese/README.md

 ##### @Emit

-Add leading comments to the `@Emit` decorator as a description of the prop, other aspects are the same as [events mentioned above](#events), an example is shown below:
+Add leading comments to the `@Emit` decorator as a description of the event, other aspects are the same as [events mentioned above](#events), an example is shown below:

 ```js
 @Component